 The Company's principal capital base includes share capital and retained reserves, which is prudently invested to achieve the above objective and is supplemented with medium to long-term bank finance.

 Results and dividends

-The profit for the year after taxation, amounted to £2,644,000 (2019: a loss of £4,093,000).
+The profit for the year after taxation, amounted to £13,511,000 (2020: £2,644,000).